farmergreg/vim-lastplace/README.md

 commit messages are ignored.

 You can configure what file types to ignore by setting g:lastplace_ignore.
-For example to only ignore git and snv commit messages try this in your vimrc:
+For example to only ignore git and svn commit messages try this in your vimrc:

         let g:lastplace_ignore = "gitcommit,svn"